rcazzara/seldovia/_people/Albertson_Matthias_H.md

 source_file: Cemetery Directory
 ---

-**Matthias Herbert Albertson, "Matt"** was born in Manistee, Michigan to Norwegian emigrants Matthias and Hannah (Olsen) Albertson.
+**MATTHIAS HERBERT ALBERTSON, "Matt"** was born in Manistee, Michigan to Norwegian emigrants Matthias and Hannah (Olsen) Albertson.
 In 1930 he was living in Seattle, Washington, where he had married Thelma WARRICK (1897, Texas – 1973, Washington).
 In 1940 they lived in Sitka, Alaska